 - symptoms of stroke which can include collapsing, numbness or weakness of arms or legs, headache, dizziness and confusion, visual disturbances, difficulty swallowing, slurred speech and loss of speech.

 These may be serious side effects.
 You may need urgent medical attention.
 These are rare side effects.

 Other side effects not listed above may also occur in some people.
-Tell your doctor if you notice any other effects.
+Tell your doctor if you notice any other side effects.

-Keep your tablets in the pack until it is time to take them.
+Keep your capsules in the pack until it is time to take them.

 Keep it in a cool dry place where the temperature is below 25°C.

 Keep the medicines where children cannot reach them.
 A locked cupboard at least one-and-a-half metres (1.5m) above the ground is a good place to store medicines.